Getting into Bhutan

 Modern Day Bhutan

-Is it worth it?
+- Is Bhutan worth it?
 It’s picturesque, but probably not as beautiful or diverse as Nepal (though the air is a lot cleaner.)

-It doesn’t have much to offer other than monasteries and mountains.
+- It doesn’t have much to offer other than monasteries and mountains.
+(Bhutan has the world’s highest unclimbed peak, Gangkhar Puensum, a mountain so sacred by the Bhutanese that the government has banned mountaineering here).
 However, it is fascinating and the atmosphere in the monasteries, the chanting and rhythmic percussion draws you in and calms the soul.
 It’s difficult to tear oneself away.

-The most visited monasteries (Dzongs) and their locations are stunning.
+- The most visited monasteries (dzongs - whcih literally means fortress) and their locations are stunning.
 Switzerland meets the medieval Orient.